jmervine/kasm/README.md

     - Yes, the surrounding quotes are required.
     - `{{key}}` should be replaced with your exact secretmanager secrent name.
-    - `{{default}}` is optional, but currently `kasm` will add a blank value when the key is not found.
+    - `{{default}}` is optional, but currently `kasm` will add a blank value when the key is not found without the `-x` flag.

 ## Example